 Completing the Payment

-Once logged in, users can select their preferred payment method within PayPal, such as their PayPal balance, linked bank account, or credit card.
-After confirming the payment, they will be redirected back to the Shopify store, where they should see a confirmation message or email verifying the successful purchase.
+After logging in, select your preferred PayPal payment method, such as your PayPal balance, linked bank account, or credit card.
+Confirm the payment and return to the Shopify store.
+You should receive a confirmation email verifying your purchase.

 Pros and Cons of Using Shop Pay

-- Eco-Friendly Features: Shop Pay supports carbon-neutral shipping, helping to reduce environmental impact when making purchases.
+- Eco-Friendly Features: Supports carbon-neutral shipping, helping reduce environmental impact.

 Conclusion